philipwalton/solved-by-flexbox/demos/grids.md

   </div>
 </div>

-<h3>Individual Sizing</h3>
+### Individual Sizing

-<p>When equal widths aren't what you want, you can add sizing classes to individual cells.
-Cells without sizing classes simply divide up the remaining space as normal.</p>
+When equal widths aren't what you want, you can add sizing classes to individual cells.
+Cells without sizing classes simply divide up the remaining space as normal.

-<p>The cells below labeled "auto" do not have sizing classes specified.</p>
+The cells below labeled "auto" do not have sizing classes specified.

 <div class="Grid Grid--gutters u-textCenter">
   <div class="Grid-cell u-1of2">